-Differences between expected and actual experience, changes in assumptions, and changes in employer's proportion and differences in employer's contributions and employer's proportionate share of contributions are amortized over a closed period equal to the average remaining service life of plan members, which is 4 years as of June 30, 2016.
-Differences between projected and actual earnings on plan investments are netted and reduced over a closed 5-year period.
+Differences between expected and actual experience, changes in assumptions, and changes in employer's proportion and differences between employer's contributions and the employer's proportionate share of contributions are amortized over a closed period equal to the average remaining service life of plan members, which is 4 years as of June 30, 2017.
+Differences between projected and actual earnings on plan investments are netted and amortized over a closed 5-year period.